Uncertainty Quantification over Graph with Conformalized Graph Neural Networks: Extended Related Works

 \section{Extended Related Works}

 \xhdr{Uncertainty quantification for graph neural networks} Uncertainty quantification (UQ) is a well-studied subject in general machine learning and also recently in GNNs.
-For multi-class classification, the raw prediction scores are often under/over-confident and thus various calibration methods are proposed for valid uncertainty estimation such as temperate scaling~\cite{guo2017calibration}, vector scaling~\cite{guo2017calibration}, ensemble temperate scaling~\cite{zhang2020mix}, etc\cite{gupta2020calibration,kull2019beyond,abdar2021review}.
+For multi-class classification, the raw prediction scores are often under/over-confident and thus various calibration methods are proposed for valid uncertainty estimation such as temperate scaling~\cite{guo2017calibration}, vector scaling~\cite{guo2017calibration}, ensemble temperate scaling~\cite{zhang2020mix}, and so on~\cite{gupta2020calibration,kull2019beyond,stadler2021graph,abdar2021review}.
 Recently, specialized calibration methods that leverage network principles such as homophily \revise{have} been developed: examples include CaGCN~\cite{wang2021confident} and GATS~\cite{hsu2022makes}.
 In regression, \revise{various methods have been proposed to construct} prediction intervals, such as quantile regression~\cite{koenker2001quantile,takeuchi2006nonparametric,sheather1990kernel}, bootstrapping with subsampling, model ensembles, and dropout initialization~\cite{gal2016dropout,lakshminarayanan2017simple,kuleshov2018accurate,ovadia2019can}, and bayesian approaches with strong modeling assumptions on parameter and data distributions~\cite{kendall2017uncertainties,izmailov2021bayesian}.
 However, these UQ methods can fail to provide statistically rigorous and empirically valid coverage guarantee (see Table~\ref{tab:cov}).
 In contrast, \mname achieves valid marginal coverage in both theory and practice.
+Uncertainty quantification has also been leveraged to deal with out-of-distribution detection and imbalanced data in graph neural networks~\cite{zhao2020uncertainty,gao2023topology}.
+While it is not the focus here, we remark that conformal prediction can also be extended to tackle such issues~\cite{ishimtsev2017conformal}, and it would be interesting to explore such applications for graph data.